AhmetZamanis/KaggleStoreSales/ReportPart1.md

   - The **order d** indicates the order of differentiation previously applied to the target series.

-  - The ARIMA model (at least this implementation) doesn’t take in other covariates.
+  - This implementation of the ARIMA model also takes in covariates, which will be used as linear predictors just like in linear regression.

   - We’ll use an [AutoARIMA](https://alkaline-ml.com/pmdarima/modules/generated/pmdarima.arima.AutoARIMA.html#pmdarima.arima.AutoARIMA.summary)